yoe/SReview/docs/components.md

 `sreview-transcode` scripts; if a change is required after a talk has already been published, then the talk needs to be put back through the `sreview-cut` script.

-Two versions exist here too, but they are very similar.

-The genericized version of this script is only able to run a few commands, but you can easily write your own version if needs be...